 The ham hock comes from the bottom part of the pig’s hind leg: it’s rarely eaten whole.
 It combines bone, meat, fat, gristle, and connective tissue.
 It’s usually smoked and/or cured before being sold.
 Ham hock is most frequently used to flavor dishes, particularly soups and stews.Shop Now

-The shoulder offers two delicious cuts: the roast, which includes the shoulder joint and part of the leg bone, and a lamb steak which is a 7-shaped slice from the shoulder blade, cut from the shoulder roast.
+The shoulder offers two delicious cuts: the roast, which includes the shoulder joint and part of the leg bone.
 The shoulder roast is dotted with fat deposits.Shop Now

 The Lamb Loin is generally sold as a half loin (the full primal cut is a saddle including both sides) and is "trimmed" by removal of the flank, which is rather small in any case and mostly tough membranes.
-The whole loin is a very meaty cut and includes the short loin part of the tenderloin.
-Lamb loin chops also come from the loin.
+The whole loin is a very meaty cut and includes the short loin part of the tenderloin and loin chops.
 They are quite meaty, containing only a thin T-shaped bone.
-They are actually mini T-Bone and Porterhouse steaks!.Shop Now
+They are actually mini T-Bone and Porterhouse steaks!Shop Now

 The whole lamb leg may or may not contain the shank.
-This cut is prized for its diversity and rich flavor worldwide, and there is no better example of this than the apple fed Dorset lamb leg we offer, boned, rolled and tied.Shop Now
+This cut is prized for its diversity and rich flavor worldwide, and there is no better example of this than the Elysian Fields Lamb Leg that we offer - boned, rolled and tied.Shop Now

 This is the lamb equivalent of pork spare ribs, cut from the front of the shoulder back to the division between rack and loin, and from mid-rib to keel.
-They are delicate and flavorful as you will note from tasting the apple fed Dorset lamb spare ribs.Shop Now
+They are delicate and flavorful.Shop Now